flarive/Cortex-Engine/README.md

 # Simple OpenGL realtime 3D engine

-Cortex Engine is a user friendly simple realtime 3D engine.
+Cortex Engine is a user friendly GPU simple realtime 3D engine using GLSL shaders.
 It handles builtin primitives such as plane, sphere, cube, billboard and also model loading (obj, fbx, glTF...)